We pride ourselves on helping brands source instant branded content from premium creators and for this, a happy creator community is key.

 Maintain professionalism: This is still a business transaction and ultimately these creators are your brand’s biggest fans, so stay professional.

 What happens if I have Pre-Approved a submission, but no longer wish to go ahead with it?

 We understand things change.
 It happens.
 Although it is not recommended, you can decline a Pre-Approved submission, by clicking the ‘X’ icon on a post.

 Do I still need to pay a Creator 50% of their fee if I choose to decline their submission?

-Note: This feedback will not be shared with the Creator.
+This feedback can take up to three business days for us to review and will not be shared with the creator.

 If you have any further questions please reach out to TRIBE support at email@example.com or get in touch with your Customer Success or Campaign Manager.